elixir-editors/elixir-tmbundle/README.markdown

 A **TextMate / Sublime Text Bundle** for the [**Elixir**](http://github.com/elixir-lang/elixir) programming language.

+It provides syntax highlighting, snippets, and keybindings.
+Contributions and extensions are welcome!

 ## Installation

 Type the following commands to setup the bundle for **TextMate**: